Xiyue station: Entrances/exits

-The station will have 4 points of entry/exit, lettered A-D, located on the east and west sides of Nanhai Boulevard.
+The station has 4 points of entry/exit, lettered A-D, located on the east and west sides of Nanhai Avenue.
 In its initial opening, the station only opened Exits B and C on the east side of Nanhai Boulevard.
+None of the two entrances/exits had elevators, which meant the station was temporarily not accessible.
+Exit D was opened on 11 July 2026 and is equipped with an elevator, finally fulfilling the accessibility requirements after 2 years of opening.